open-mmlab/mmpose/docs/data_preparation.md

 ```

+## AIC

-**For AIC data**, please download from [AI Challenger 2017](https://github.com/AIChallenger/AI_Challenger_2017), 2017 Train/Val is needed for keypoints training and validation.
+For AIC data, please download from [AI Challenger 2017](https://github.com/AIChallenger/AI_Challenger_2017), 2017 Train/Val is needed for keypoints training and validation.
 Please download the annotation files from [aic_annotations](https://openmmlab.oss-accelerate.aliyuncs.com/mmpose/datasets/aic_annotations.tar).
 Download and extract them under $MMPOSE/data, and make them look like this: